LEARNAcademy/syllabus/README.md

 ## Unit Nine: React and Rails with Authentication

-In this section we further explore full-stack development in React and Ruby on Rails.
+In this section, we further explore full-stack development in React and Ruby on Rails.
 We introduce Devise, a Ruby gem that gives us the ability to create user authentication and authorization.

 ### Apartment App Backend